s-r-e-e-r-a-j/WebSift/README.md

 ## WebSift
-WebSift is a powerful ethical hacking and OSINT (Open-Source Intelligence) tool designed to extract email addresses, phone numbers, and social media links from websites.
+WebSift is a powerful ethical hacking and OSINT (Open-Source Intelligence) tool designed to extract email addresses, phone numbers, social media links, and other links from websites.
 It is developed for Termux and Linux-based systems.
 This tool is ideal for security professionals and researchers who need to gather publicly available information for ethical and legal purposes.

 ## Features
 - Scrapes **email addresses** from a given website.
 - Extracts **phone numbers** in standard formats.
-- Scrapes **social media links** from websites for enhanced OSINT capabilities.
+- Scrapes **social media links** and **other URLs** from websites to enhance OSINT capabilities
 - Saves the extracted information for further analysis.
 - Automatically checks and installs missing dependencies (curl, grep, wget).
 - Compatible with **Termux** and **Linux distributions**.